IN SEARCH OF QUEER LIFE (2)

 The Bellevue 151 St. Catherine E.

-When I dropped by the Bellevue in December of '79, it was still as popular.
+December of '79, Bent had just opened in New York and I was in Montreal to catch the NY train.
+When I dropped by the Bellevue it was still as popular.
 Not much had changed, still tin foil on the ceiling, Christmas lights and strobes, the music as good as ever.
 Mostly francophone, there were variations to suit everybody including leather, long hair, western, hustler, the just damn cute.
 Grass passed around freely all evening.
 A North African guy from Sherbrooke, 30'ish, came and sat with me, big scar on one cheek, a spaced-out teddybear look to him, not unattractive but not attractive.
 We talked in French.
 I said very little and understood only half of what he said but only had to nod my head.
 He asked if I liked men, said he'd only done it a few times, wanted to know if I was South American or Vietnamese (in bars people were always trying to account for me, put their finger on something that puzzled them), also if I had a sister and how old she was.
 11:30 and last call, that surprised me, maybe the grass.
 He got up to go, did up his jacket, returned to speak to me.
 It came out as a garbled "On ne passe beaucoup", maybe he was suggesting I was cheap?
 Well you sat down at my table not vice versa.
 Or maybe I just didn't hear it properly over the music.
 As he went to the door the waiter came by and took his beer.
 He turned, returned, took it back, sat for a minute, had a sip, went to the washroom and disappeared forever.
 Neither to my relief nor disappointment.
 Moroccans, thought I, pulled down the rabbit hole by his way of carrying himself and his appearance --- a sudden flashback to an Algerian and a crumbling concrete pillbox in France a few years earlier.
 Another country another story.

 In Montreal for a week, I went to the Monarch late one evening in 1985.
 The crowd was older, downwards on the social scale, the place a joint, beat up.
 Everybody was drunk and having a good time, someone asked me to move so they could sit with their friend, someone else asked me to dance and when I said no, was put out.
 After the apology I was a lousy dancer, they gave me a hug.
 I've got my glasses on, extra pounds on me, am wearing old and dirty clothes, my hair is getting long again.
 I feel quite at home, tolerated, content, neither keenly desired nor rejected, my French still adequate, if barely.
 Maybe I should have ignored Glen and tried the place out in the 60's.